catmorbid/cybergod-public/corebook/07-combat.md

 ## Dual weapons

-Wielding and using two weapons simultaneously is a matter of [#Splitting actions](<#Splitting actions>) between each hand.
+Wielding and using two weapons simultaneously is a matter of [splitting actions](#Splitting%20actions) between each hand.
 If you have Reflex of D8 or lower, you get an additional -1D on the off-hand attack.
 With Reflex D10 or higher you are ambidextrous and do not suffer additional penalties.

 ## Mobility and Evasion

 Armor and cover are good ways to mitigate damage, but a better way is to not get hit in the first place.
 This can be achieved by being mobile throughout combat, and that means keeping on the move.
-You can take a Move action and test `Mobility x Reflexes` to close in some [Distance](02-core-mechanics.md#Distance Core Mechanics#Distance>) and you can always choose Evasive effects to make yourself a hard target.
+You can take a Move action and test `Mobility x Reflexes` to close in some [Distance](02-core-mechanics.md#Distance) and you can always choose Evasive effects to make yourself a hard target.
 - **Sprint(1)**: Close in a moderate distance or reduce Long distance by one step.
 - **Fast Sprint(2)** Close in a long distance or reduce Extreme distance by one step.
 - **Evasive(1, 3, 6)**: Enemies take -1D penalty to attack you during this round.
 Can repeat up to -3D, but each new level of Evasive is more difficult to achieve.